 * I’ll save you the trip: “The beginning of anything, esp. a discourse, treatise, etc.,” according to my OED.

 ** The commentary on Exodus appears, sadly, to be out of print.
 Many synagogue and JCC libraries have copies, however.
-There are also used copies available from Abe and e an ebook.
-(I’ve never used the latter, and love my paper copy, but I imagine that an electronically searchable format could have its uses.)
+There are also used copies and an ebook.

 *** Please see Source Materials for citation and more details.